 A review is owned by the person who wrote it.
 They can edit or delete their reviews at any time, and can write more than one review if they’ve had more than one experience with your business.
 But they don’t have to update their review if things change — like if you give them a refund.
-Offering a reviewer an incentive to change or delete their review is a big no-no.
+Pressuring a reviewer or offering them an incentive to change or delete their review is a big no-no.

 We don’t moderate reviews, but everyone can flag reviews that breach our guidelines.
 You can use your business account to flag reviews for different reasons (not liking a review is not one of them!) and we only assess a review for the chosen reason.